 The AT&T “Unlimited” Data Lawsuit

 The suit seeks to represent a class that could include at least hundreds of thousands of members.
-The plaintiffs allege they bought iPhone 3G phones in 2008 and 2009 with unlimited data plans and experienced throttling, which company representatives had blamed on system congestion.
+The plaintiffs allege they bought iPhones with unlimited data plans and experienced throttling, which company representatives had blamed on system congestion.